Credit score guides

 Carrying a small balance does not improve your score.
 Checking your own credit does not hurt it.
 Closing old credit cards usually hurts more than helps.
 Our guides separate what actually works from what sounds reasonable but isn't supported by how FICO scoring actually works.

-Every credit guide tells you the same things.
-Here's what FICO research and CFPB data actually show — strategies ranked by point impact, not how easy they are to write about.
+FICO research and CFPB data — strategies ranked by point impact, not how easy they are to write about.
+See results in 30–90 days.